Canada Water

-Canada Water is an area of the Docklands in south-east London.
+Canada Water is an area of Rotherhithe in the Docklands of south-east London.
 It is named after a freshwater lake and wildlife refuge.
 Canada Water tube, Overground and bus station is immediately north of the lake, along with Canada Water Library which overhangs the lake and Deal Porter Square.
 Surrey Quays Shopping Centre is also adjacent, sitting immediately to the south.
 The surrounding area, which forms the town centre of Rotherhithe, is now increasingly known as Canada Water, after the transport interchange as much as the lake itself.

 History and development

 The lake is named after the former Canada Dock, of which Canada Water is the surviving northern third, and which was mainly used by ships from Canada.
 As with much of the Docklands, the Surrey Commercial Docks closed in the 1970s.
 During the 1980s, the London Docklands Development Corporation took over, and invested heavily in the redevelopment of the area.
 About half of Canada Dock was infilled and the Surrey Quays Shopping Centre built on top of it; the remainder was converted into the present lake and wildlife refuge.
 An ornamental canal, Albion Channel, was created (through the site of the now filled-in Albion Dock) linking Canada Water to Surrey Water, with the spoil used to create Stave Hill in nearby Russia Dock Woodland.

 Following the earlier gentrification of the parts of Rotherhithe along the river, the extension of the Jubilee line in 1999 moved the focus to the area immediately around Canada Water.
 The opening of the new Canada Water Underground station gave the area rapid connections to the rest of London, with Canary Wharf one stop, Westminster less than 10 minutes, and Bond Street around 15 minutes away by underground train.
-The station's connection to the London Overground network in 2010 has added a quick connection to the City of London, with a journey of around 10 minutes to Shoreditch High Street station, near Liverpool Street Station.
+The station's connection to the London Overground network in 2010 added a quick connection to the City of London, with a journey of around 10 minutes to Shoreditch High Street station, near Liverpool Street Station.

-Much of the area is now going through a phase of rapid development, with new residential developments, a new library which opened in November 2011, cafés and restaurants planned around the lake, and plans to redevelop the shopping mall in a first step towards creating a more traditional town centre.
-Canada Water Surrey Quays lends its name to local property developer CWSQ.
+The area has since been further developed, with additional residential developments, a library which opened in November 2011, and plans to redevelop the shopping mall in a first step towards creating a more traditional town centre.
+In 2018, architect Allies and Morrison submitted a masterplan for area's continued development, but some of the plans for tall buildings were revised after Historic England said the proposals would harm views of capital landmarks.
+Approved by Southwark Council in 2020, the masterplan was revised in 2025 to increase the height of some buildings due to fire safety requirements for second staircases.
+The masterplan covers a former printworks, the shopping and leisure centre near the Dalton Cross roundabout, the dock offices and the former Rotherhithe police station, with tall buildings playing "a significant role in transforming Canada Water into a new town centre".
+The whole masterplan was expected to take about 15 years to deliver, though Allies and Morrison's plans received over 1,000 objections.